Soil and Water Management

 We have developed comprehensive soil maps throughout the Feed the Future West Corridor to provide information on soil attributes that will help farmers create strategies to better manage their farms.
 Also, AREA is strengthening the capacity of agricultural professionals to map soils using digital tools and interpret data to provide farmers with expert soil management recommendations, such as precise formulas of fertilizers to use.

-Dr. Wesly Jeune, the leader of AREA's soil fertility program, led a workshop on Monday and Tuesday last week on how to improve the fertility of Haiti’s soils.
-Twenty-eight Haitian agronomists, advisers, students and other agricultural experts attended both days of the training, which was held at a research and training center in Bas Boën.
+Dr. Wesly Jeune, the leader of AREA's soil fertility program, led two workshops in 2018 on how to improve the fertility of Haiti’s soils.